Special Event Rules and Regulations

 ATTENTION VENDORS: PLEASE DO NOT SUBMIT YOUR FORMS DIRECTLY TO THE CITY.
 THEY MUST BE SUBMITTED TO YOUR EVENT ORGANIZER.
 THE CITY IS NOT RESPONSIBLE FOR APPLICATIONS, INSURANCE CERTIFICATES OR OTHER EVENT DOCUMENTATION SENT DIRECTLY TO US, NOR WILL WE CONSIDER THEM COMPLETE IF SUBMITTED DIRECTLY TO US.

-Event organizers must submit a Vendor List with the organization's Temporary Special Event Application 60 days prior to the event date indicating all vendors who will participate in your event and what they will do, sell, demonstrate, cook, make, hand out, etc.
+Event organizers must submit a Vendor List with the organization's Temporary Special Event Application 60 days prior to the event date indicating all vendors who will participate in your event and what they will do, sell, demonstrate, cook (including cooking method), make, hand out, etc.

-Event Organizers are responsible for obtaining a Vendor Application and Certificate of Insurance for the coverage and requirements listed above from each vendor who will participate in their event and must submit them to the City for approval no later than 30 days prior to the event date.
+The City will determine which vendors require a Vendor Application and Certificate of Insurance based on the Vendor List.
+Event Organizers will be sent a list of these vendors.
+Event Organizers are responsible for obtaining a Vendor Application and Certificate of Insurance for the coverage and requirements listed above from the required vendors and must submit them to the City for approval no later than 30 days prior to the event date.
 The vendor insurance is in addition to the overall Event Insurance.
 The Hold Harmless/Indemnification Agreement on the Vendor Application must be signed by an authorized representative of the Vendor's organization.

 Late submission of Vendor Applications or missing documents may jeopardize a vendor's participation in the event.